scriptnull/vishnubharathi.codes/source/_posts/first-feedback.md

 That's pretty much of what happened.
 In the end, I also got the suggestion of what kind of companies I should be applying for (got 3 names).
 They encouraged me in a manner that convinced me that I should definitely go (prepare and) apply at those "3 names" after this.
 The entire feedback session gave me a moral boost - "I got this!" attitude++.

 With high hopes of working towards improving myself, I am signing this off with this wonder statement: "I really wonder how the tech interview process has evolved in the industry.
 From not getting any answer back in case of rejection to requesting and getting feedback in case of a rejection." - I am really glad to see more companies adopt this style of interviewing.

+~ ~ ~ ~

+Also if you have some suggestions on how I can level up, do let me know.
+It would be great if you could point me to opportunities that you find interesting these days!